 Initiate Mounjaro

-When we initiate Mounjaro, start at the lowest dose (2.5mg weekly) to minimise side effects.
+When we initiate Mounjaro, we start at the lowest dose (2.5mg weekly) to minimise side effects.
 Then gradually titrate up according to the prescribed schedule to achieve therapeutic benefits.

 Side Effects